 Stop this rambling.
 Stop these words flowing through my head to my fingers to the page.
 Maybe there are certain things we are not meant to understand.
 They just happen.
 We just follow.
 We just embrace them as they come.

-All I know, is that when I tell my mind to stop, to pause, to stop thinking and processing and planning—I hear.
+All I know is that when I tell my mind to stop, to pause, to stop thinking and processing and planning—I hear.
 I listen.
 I feel.
-And there’s tug in my heart, that conscience, that inner voice, that God-speak, that intuition, that calling to my heart.
+And there’s a tug in my heart, that conscience, that inner voice, that God-speak, that intuition, that calling to my heart.

 And this time?

 Featured Image Credit: Alef Vinicius